 Firm Profiles

 The final stage of the process is an in-person Assessment Day, which includes a written task, group exercise, fact-finding task, and final interview.
 The aim is to assess your teamwork, legal reasoning, time management, communication skills, and commercial awareness.

 Throughout the Assessment Day, Mayer Brown looks for candidates who combine strong analytical thinking with diplomacy, clarity of communication, and genuine teamwork.

-Quality always outweighs quantity.
-Speak up when you have something to say, and show good judgement about when to push an idea or when to let it go for the good of the group.
+Firm Profiles